aiformankind/wildfire-smoke-detection-research/README.md

 2. Build end to end feedback loop

 ## System under Evaluation
-We setup the system to run against HPWREN cameras every 30 minutes for evaluation/testing purpose.
-Each site handles ~ 60 cameras so that we can finish evaluating all the cameras within 30 mins.
-In the next few weeks, we will reduce the delay to ~15 mins.
+We setup the system to run against HPWREN cameras every ~10 minutes for evaluation/testing purpose.
+Stay tuned for updates.

 ## Model Performance
 We had developed 3 models: SuperDuper-v1, SuperDuper-v2, and SuperDuper-edge.
 One of them, SuperDuper-edge is optimized for edge device.
 The table shows the performance of our models.